quasarframework/quasar-ui-qcalendar/docs.next/src/pages/contributing/sponsor.md

 For businesses, I highly encourage you to pick #1.
 Thousands of hours have gone into QCalendar.
 That's time and money you saved from hiring a developer and writing such a component yourself.

 For individuals and hobbiests, I encourage you more on the contributions-side of things (#2), but if you can, then #1 is also a good option.
-Small amounts by large amounts of people do add up.
+Small amounts by large numbers of people do add up.

 1. Sign up for a monthly contribution here: [Github Sponsorship](https://github.com/sponsors/hawkeye64)